holepunchto/pear-docs/examples/bare-on-mobile.md

 [^1]: This term was chosen to avoid ambiguity with worker threads as implemented by <https://github.com/holepunchto/bare-worker>.

-The following examples can be used as references for building more deeply mobile applications using the Bare runtime:
+For deeper integration with a mobile application, the following examples can be used as references:

 - [Bare Android](https://github.com/holepunchto/bare-android)
 - [Bare iOS](https://github.com/holepunchto/bare-ios)